-- Secondary market is the market where stocks are traded after they are initially offered to the investor in primary market and get listed to stock exchange.
+- A secondary market is a market where stocks are traded after they are initially offered to the investor in the primary market and get listed on the stock exchange.

-- Secondary market comprises of equity markets and the debt markets.
+- The secondary market comprises equity markets and debt markets.

-- It is a platform to trade listed equities, while Primary market is the way for companies to enter in to secondary market.
+- It is a platform to trade listed equities, while the Primary market is the way for companies to enter into the secondary market.

 - The stock market works as investors buy/sell shares in publicly traded companies.